 Acknowledgements

 This study is a contribution to the LEMONTREE (Land Ecosystem Models based On New Theory, obseRvations and ExperimEnts) project, funded through the generosity of Eric and Wendy Schmidt by recommendation of the Schmidt Futures programme.
 EAP acknowledges additional support from a Texas Tech University Doctoral Dissertation Completion Fellowship and a Botanical Society of America Graduate Student Research Award.
-This work was also supported by US National Science Foundation (DEB-2045968 and DEB-2217353).
+This work was also supported by US National Science Foundation awards to NGS (DEB-2045968 and DEB-2217353).

 Author contributions